775 Spartan Boulevard

 We single out certain big issues as well.
 For example, let’s say you are about to retire and you are not sure when you should start drawing Social Security.
 First, we help you understand how Social Security benefits work.
 We run different scenarios, adjusting the timing of when you and your spouse might start drawing.
 Considering all the information we have about you, we will help you make an informed decision on this once-in-a-lifetime decision.

-No matter what the issues are, the key is proper planning.
-Running the numbers and understanding key assumptions will help you prepare for the future.
 This is not a one and done situation.
 You should re-visit your plan every year to 2 years.
 Life tends to throw you curve balls that can often take you off course.
 It is important to re-evaluate where you are and the assumptions going forward so that you still have a plan that you are comfortable with.